snagar/mx-source-build/notes.md

-The following build only creates the Mission-X plugin using the main three supports OSes.
+The following build only creates the Mission-X plugin binaries using the main three supports OSes.
 For the full plugin, navigate to:

 http://snagardev.weebly.com/plugins.html